ColtonHeard/Handwritten_Digits_Backpropagation_Neural_Net/README.md

 # Handwritten_Digits_Backpropagation_Neural_Net

 Neural Network made in C that can be trained to recognize handwritten digits.
+Unzip the training data in the same folder as the other files.

-Use with the collection from the mnist database.
+Training data from the mnist database.